 When an image of Jesus appears on the side of a Tim Hortons restaurant in Nately, Nova Scotia, life is forever changed.
 The town’s inhabitants are challenged to ask difficult questions about faith, life and love with sometimes moving, sometimes hilarious results.
 Complicating the matter, of course, are the more mundane questions of whether this appearance is a miracle, an accident or quite possibly even a hoax.

 At the centre of this wickedly entertaining play resides the more existential and personal question of what has happened to our notion of meaning and ethics in the strip-mall culture of concrete and crass competition which has replaced a more pastoral and rural life of care for the earth, the cycle of the seasons and its festivals, and the blessings of renewal in the family.
 Has religion lost the ability to mediate these two conditions, or did it ever really have that power?

 Halo is a brilliant examination of the need to believe and the power of forgiveness.
-Cast of 3 women and 4 men.
+Cast of three women and four men.

 —Halifax Daily News

 “Halo is theatre at its very best.
 There is not a false note in this high-wire act of comedy and tragedy with beautifully-written, believable characters who never lose their balance in script or performance.
 [MacDonald] is a writer to watch.”

 “Brimming with humour and humanity, Halo retains a serious, poignant core that resonates deeply in a post 9/11 world.
 Beautifully constructed, it’s a homegrown work that’s slowly but surely establishing a North American-wide reputation.”